lu-group/pinn-thrombus-mri/README.md

 # PINN Thrombus MRI

-The source code and data for the artical [M. Daneker, S. Cai, Y. Qian, E. Myzelev, A. Khumbhat & L. Lu.
+The source code and data for the article [M. Daneker, S. Cai, Y. Qian, E. Myzelev, A. Khumbhat & L. Lu.
 Transfer Learning on Physics-Informed Neural Networks for
 Tracking the Hemodynamics in the Evolving False Lumen of Dissected Aorta. *Nexus*, Elsevier, page -- numbers, year](link).

 ## Code